Keeping Your Eyes Healthy is Our Top Priority

 No matter your age, a thorough eye exam goes a long way towards ensuring that your vision remains clear and your eyes are healthy.
-Contact Drs Alan B. Schlussel and Christine Law, O.D. in Manhattan to book your eye exam today.
+Contact Dr. Alan Schlussel & Associates in Manhattan to book your eye exam today.

 Eye Exams Can Save Your Vision

 Eye exams are critical because many vision threatening eye diseases such as glaucoma, macular degeneration, cataracts, or diabetic retinopathy show no or minimal symptoms until the disease has progressed into its advanced stages.
 In these cases, early detection and treatment is essential to halting or slowing down the progression of the disease and saving eyesight.

 During a comprehensive eye examination, your eye doctor will be looking for initial signs of these diseases.

 Children with undetected vision problems or with eye health may face many barriers in life, whether in school or in sports.
 Because 80% of all we learn is through vision, the longer a vision problem goes undiagnosed and untreated, the more a child’s brain learns to accommodate any vision issues.
 Having regular eye exams offers the best opportunity to correct vision issues and help a child succeed.

 How Often Do Kids Need to Have Eye Exams?